Getting Started

 6. Ability to understand spoken and written English at college level and to express oneself verbally in English is required.

 7. Math computation skills are required for medication administration.
 Students are strongly advised to have a good command of basic algebra and mathematics to safely calculate medication doses.
-A medication calculation and safety exam must be passed each semester.
-The math competency or appropriate math class (Math 155 or higher) is required for graduation.
-This must be completed before registering in NR 75C.
-See a Health Sciences Counselor for details.
+A medication calculation and safety exam must be passed each semester in every nursing course.

 8. Nursing students must have the ability to use a computer and internet, word processing, scanning of documents and uploading to a website, viewing and printing of Adobe and PowerPoint presentations, e-mail skills to include sending attachments and access to computer, printer and internet.